 While horses likely still outnumbered automobiles in Providence in 1915, that would not be the case ten years later.
 At a time when a world war was raging, a war in which horses played a significant role, horses were still central to life in Providence.
 However, between 1911 and 1919 the number of automobiles in the state increased nearly six fold to over 35,000 cars.
 Horses and horse-shoeing was no longer in the same demand as before.

 One man who did make the transition from blacksmith and horse shoe manufacturer was Joseph Monahan.
-Monahan was the son of Thomas Monahan, a native of Ireland who had come to Providence in 1860.
-Within a year he had work as a blacksmith and within ten years he had his own blacksmith shop on Harris Avenue and was living on Federal Hill.
+Monahan was the son of Thomas Monahan, a native of County Monaghan who had come to America in 1852 and was working in Providence as a blacksmith by 1857.
+Like many South Ulster immigrants, Thomas made his home on Federal Hill, boarding with, among others, his friend and fellow blacksmith, Bernard McGough, another Monaghan native.
+By the 1870’s, he had his own blacksmith shop on Harris Avenue.
 In 1902, his sons John and Joseph started the Providence Vehicle Company, dedicated to making wagons.
 By 1908 they were trying their luck with automobiles, as well.
 As the auto industry consolidated in Detroit, the brothers changed the name of the company to the Providence Body Company and concentrated on building chassis for trucks and fire trucks.
 As late as the 1970’s, the company was still producing chassis for fire trucks.

 The photographs of Michael Halloran’s blacksmith shop are a reminder of a time not so long in the distant past, and yet light years away from us today.